-- 1. Have a filing status of single, married filing jointly, head of household, or qualifying surviving spouse.
-Those filing as married filing separately do not qualify for this credit. - 2.
-Have dependents age 5 or under at the end of 2023 listed on your Oregon return. - 3.
-Have a qualifying income of under \$30,000, including Oregon additions and subtractions.
-See worksheet instructions below for more information.
+- 1. Use a filing status other than married filing separately.
+If you're married and filing separate returns, you do not qualify for this credit. - 2.
+Have one or more dependents age five or under at the end of 2024 listed on your Oregon return. - 3.
+Have qualifying income under \$30,750.
 Use the Oregon Kids Credit worksheet to figure your credit.

 Credit amount.
-The Oregon Kids Credit is up to \$1,000 per qualifying dependent.
+For 2024, the maximum amount of the Oregon Kids Credit is \$1,000 per qualifying dependent, for up to five dependents.
+Your credit amount may be limited by your income, and must be multiplied by your Oregon percentage.

-- Note for divorced, separated, or unmarried parents: Special rules apply when the exemption for a child is released by the parent with whom the child lives for most of the year to the other (noncustodial) parent: - If a child is listed as a dependent on your Oregon return only because the custodial parent released the child's exemption to you, the child doesn't qualify for this credit. - A child whose exemption was released to the noncustodial parent, but who otherwise qualifies as your dependent, qualifies for this credit even if the child isn't listed as your dependent on your Oregon return due to the released exemption.
+Note for divorced, separated, or unmarried parents:

+If a child is listed as a dependent on your Oregon return only because the custodial parent released the child's dependent exemption to you, the child doesn't qualify for purposes of this credit.

+If you're the custodial parent of an otherwise qualifying child, you may be able to claim this credit even if the child's dependent exemption has been released to the other parent.